 After crossing the creek, the trail begins to climb steeply through the trees.
 The next quarter mile is pretty steep, and there isn’t much to see, but it gets better.
 Soon, you will start popping out in some beautiful meadows as you climb towards the PCT.
 The meadows can be filled with flowers, and can have some small streams or ponds in them as well.
 Plus, as you climb, the views of Jefferson just get better and better.

 You will reach the junction with the Hank’s Creek trail once again after 1.25 miles.
 Make a left and travel a couple hundred feet before reaching the Pacific Crest Trail.
 Take solace, most of the climbing is over.
-The trails travels along ridge below Cathedral Rocks for about 1.5 miles as you work your way towards Shale and Coyote Lakes.
+The trail travels along a ridge below Cathedral Rocks for about 1.5 miles as you work your way towards Shale and Coyote Lakes.
 You will travel gently down at first, and then gently up, a nice change from all the climbing you have been doing.
 Watch for some amazing views down the valley, and even Hunts and Hanks Lakes will come into view.

 After a while of side hilling along the ridgeline, you will break over the crest and pop out into the Shale and Coyote Lake basin.
 The lakes are very small, but probably offer the best views of Jefferson along the trail.
 You will hit Shale Lake first, and Coyote Lake is a little bit off the trail, to the left.
 The trail will also skirt a larger lake that I have sometime heard lovely referred to as Mud Hole Lake.
 The water level here varies seasonally, and may not contain much later in the summer.

 After passing the lakes, the PCT then begins a slow and steady decent as it rounds the western side of Mt Jefferson.
-Most of the views disappear as you dive back into the forest, but he mountain and the ridge across from Pamelia Lake occasionally pop into view.
+Most of the views disappear as you dive back into the forest, but the mountain and the ridge across from Pamelia Lake occasionally pop into view.
 About 3 miles from Shale Lake, you will cross a huge avalanche path that drops down towards Pamelia Lake.
 That bad boy tore up full grown trees by the roots is a swath probably 100 yards wide, dumping them off in a line along the edge of the path.
 It really helps you to visualize the power of one of these events.

 Four and a half miles from Shale Lake, you will leave the PCT and make a left back onto the Hunts Cove Loop as you enter the Milk Creek valley.
 The trail then reenters the old growth and it heads back towards Pamelia Lake.
 You will reach the lake in ¾ of a mile.
 Rejoin the trail you first came in on, and march that final 2.5 miles back to your car and rest your aching feet.